-1. Be clear about the ‘why’ of bonus pay
+1. Be clear about the ‘why’ behind employee bonus pay

-No matter what you decide regarding the “when” and “how much” of giving bonuses to your team members, you need to make clear “why” you are doing it.
-And that will depend on the type of bonus.
+No matter what you decide regarding “when” and “how much” to give employees, you also need to make clear “why” you are awarding extra pay.
+And the answer to that question will depend on the type of bonus.

 Year-end bonuses provided to all staff and that aren’t tied to performance metrics are easy to explain: They are intended to foster goodwill with employees as well as promote a positive company culture.
 They are a celebratory reward that benefits everyone.

-Employers may also offer one-time bonuses at the end of the year as incentives for individual employees or teams working toward a specific project or goal.
-For example, the company may be planning a new division, initiative or relocation in the months ahead that will require a significant amount of time or commitment from the staff.
-These bonuses are also often structured with specific metrics and goals.
+Employers may also offer one-time bonuses at the end of the year as incentives for individuals or teams working toward a specific project or goal.
+For example, the company may be planning an ambitious new initiative or project in the months ahead that will require significant time or commitment from the staff.
+These bonuses are also often structured with specific metrics and milestones.